ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 ### Staying Informed

-Similar to the previous years, most people like to stay up-to-date about Solidity versions, security alerts and announcements by following Solidity on Twitter or Mastodon.
+Similar to the previous years, most people like to stay up-to-date about Solidity versions, security alerts, and announcements by following Solidity on Twitter or Mastodon.
 Other often used means for information are the Solidity blog and Solidity GitHub release page.

 Interestingly, almost 30% claim to not be doing any of the above.